 - A still image of the video that they’ll be watching

-Most times, you can just take a screenshot or some graphical element of the page that you’re linking to to make this work!
+You can take a screenshot or some graphical element of the page you’re linking to to make this work!

 The “Double Line Link Trick”